DEVMYTH123/Web_Pen_Tool_FSE/README.md

 ```
 This will install the required python modules

-To start the command line utility run main.py using either
+To start the command line utility in menu mode run main.py using either
 ```
 python3 main.py
 ```